awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func updateAccount(input: UpdateAccountInput, completion: @escaping (ClientRuntime.SdkResult<UpdateAccountOutputResponse, UpdateAccountOutputError>) -> Void)
 ```

-### updateAccountSettings(input:​completion:​)
+### updateAccountSettings(input:completion:)

 Updates the settings for the specified Amazon Chime account.
-You can update settings for
-remote control of shared screens, or for the dial-out option.
-For more information about
-these settings, see <a href="https:​//docs.aws.amazon.com/chime/latest/ag/policies.html">Use
-the Policies Page in the Amazon Chime Administration
+You can update settings for remote control of shared screens, or for the dial-out option.
+For more information about these settings, see [Use the Policies Page](https://docs.aws.amazon.com/chime/latest/ag/policies.html) in the Amazon Chime Administration Guide.
-Guide.

 ``` swift
 func updateAccountSettings(input: UpdateAccountSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdateAccountSettingsOutputResponse, UpdateAccountSettingsOutputError>) -> Void)
 ```

-### updateAppInstance(input:​completion:​)
+### updateAppInstance(input:completion:)

 Updates AppInstance metadata.